1944 Clay Cross by-election

 The 1944 Clay Cross by-election was held on 14 April 1944.
-The byelection was held due to the death of the incumbent Labour MP, George Ridley.
+The by-election was held due to the death of the incumbent Labour MP, George Ridley.
 It was won by the Labour candidate Harold Neal.

 D. Craven Griffiths, a Liberal who worked for the civil service wanted to stand in the by-election.
 The President of the Board of Trade refused him permission for a leave of absence to fight a campaign.